data-drift/data-drift/README.md

 </br>

-# 💚 Contributing
+# 💚 Community

 We 💚 contributions big and small.
 In priority order (although everything is appreciated) with the most helpful first:

-- Star this repo to help us get visibility
+- [Star this repo](https://github.com/data-drift/data-drift) to help us get visibility and build awesome open-source tools
+- [Join our Discord server](https://discord.gg/X2RUXFAm) to be part of our thriving community
 - [Open an issue](https://github.com/data-drift/data-drift/issues) to share your idea or a bug you might have spotted
 - [Become a Design Partner](https://www.data-drift.io/design-partner) to co-built a product you & users love